 Another day dawns in this big bad city.

-SUSAN LAY ON HER BED, floundering at the edge of sleep, a half-drained glass of wine clutched precariously in her hand.
-The curtains at her window were open to the midnight gloom of an unseasonably-rainy June night, the darkness marred by the dim orange glow of streetlamps.
-Her handbag and coat lay where they had fallen next to her mangled umbrella, the sad detritus of yet another bad day at work.
-An unseen vehicle pulled into the car park below, the dissonant purr of its engine gnawing at a distant wail of sirens.
+SUSAN LAY ON HER BED, floundering on the edge of sleep, a half-drained glass of wine clutched precariously in her hand.
+The curtains at her window were open to the midnight gloom of an unseasonably-rainy June night, the darkness marred by the dim orange glow of streetlights.
+Her handbag and coat lay where they had fallen next to her mangled umbrella, the sad detritus of yet another bad day.

+Her old portable record player, perched atop a pile of books next to her bed, fell silent.
+The dissonant purr of a passing car gnawed at the distant wail of sirens, breaking the uneasy hush.
 A damp breeze stole through the window, blowing the battered album sleeve of Von Däniken’s Express’ Dancing at the Gates of Hell from the sill.
-Macabre artwork revelled in its pastiche of Hieronymus Bosch’s unsettling portrait of hell, though back then Susan had known of The Garden of Earthly Delights only by way of the cover for Deep Purple’s eponymous third album.
-An old portable record player, perched atop a pile of books next to her bed, fell silent and moved its stylus to the run-off groove.
+Macabre artwork revelled in a pastiche of Hieronymus Bosch’s unsettling portrait of hell, though back when the album had been conceived, Susan had known of The Garden of Earthly Delights only by way of Deep Purple’s eponymous third album.
+The record player moved its stylus to the run-off groove.

-The orange flicker of the streetlamp toyed with the album’s scenes of damnation.
-Tenuous images, drifting through half-closed eyelids, slid into her dreams.
-The room filled with ghostly, ethereal fire.
+The flickering orange light toyed with the album’s scenes of damnation.
+Tenuous images danced through half-closed eyelids and into Susan’s dreams.
 Fragments of the mundane spun through her subconscious, colliding with suppressed memories both disturbing and surreal.
+The room seemed to fill with ghostly, ethereal fire.

-Her mind seized the shadows of her room and twisted them into a sinister landscape of caverns, a blackened labyrinth stretching into a doom-ridden infinity.
-Vague shapes scuttled in the darkness; figures from the artwork became rows of melancholy wraiths, trudging along a causeway of skulls towards everlasting horrors.
-The wail of heavy-metal guitars mingled with the desperate laments of the lost.
+Her mind seized the shadows, twisting them into a sinister landscape of caverns, a blackened labyrinth stretching to a doom-ridden infinity.
+Vague shapes scuttled in the darkness.
+Figures from the album artwork became rows of melancholy wraiths, trudging along a causeway of skulls towards everlasting horrors.
+Echoes of wailing heavy metal guitars mingled with the desperate laments of the lost.

-Her dream became bizarre.
-A beast rose from the fallen sleeve and took shape: she knew it as Beelzebub, Lord of the Flies.
-Reflecting her own weariness, Beelzebub yawned, blood-stained fangs gaping wide.
-The demon’s hideous crimson features barely seemed to register the pleasure took from the tortured grimaces worn by the underworld’s unwilling guests.
-She was inside the album’s artwork, floating before Beelzebub like a fish in glass bowl, cocooned from the fires of hell, the anguish and confusion.
+Tendrils of fear drew her deeper.
+Her dream grew dark.
+A beast rose from the fallen sleeve and took shape: Beelzebub, Lord of the Flies.
+Reflecting her own weariness, the foul creature yawned, its blood-stained fangs gaping wide.
+She floated before the demon like a fish in glass bowl, cocooned from the fires of hell, the anguish and confusion.
+Beelzebub’s hideous crimson features barely registered any pleasure took from the tortured grimaces worn by the underworld’s unwilling guests.

-“I am bored,” Beelzebub seemed to lisp.
+“I am bored,” the demon seemed to lisp.
 It was not uncommon for her nightmares to find a voice.
-“What ghastly amusement can you find for me today, my evil imp?”
+“What ghastly amusement can you find for me today, my loathsome one?”

 A squat, ugly imp moved from the flickering shadows.
 The creature’s green leathery wings scraped forlornly upon the stone floor.